Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Model and Data

 Assuming that population growth and decline occur in proportion to the abundance, we can write down the stochastic differential equation of the SLRM governing population abundances:

-where $\sigma_i$ captures the strength of population fluctuations, and $\eta(t)$ is delta-correlated gaussian noise.
+where $\sigma_i$ captures the strength of population fluctuations, and $\eta(t)$ is \RV{delta-correlated Gaussian noise or white noise}.
 The model resembles the classic Ornstein-Uhlenbeck process, used to describe many stochastic quantities in physics and finance~\cite{uhlenbeck_theory_1930,vasicek_equilibrium_1977, donado_brownian_2017}, with one crucial difference: the scaling of the stochastic fluctuations with the square root of $x_i$.
-This scaling reflects our assumption on the stochastic processes underlying population growth and decline; specifically, the square root scaling arises when growth and decline is a consequence of many independent, random events and the number of such events is proportional to $x_i$, and is commonly used in many stochastic population models~\cite{lande_stochastic_2003}.
-Interpreting $x^*_i/\tau_i$ as an effective immigration or supply term, we can recast the model as a birth-death-immigration model~\cite{azaele_dynamical_2006}.
-A similar model has also been analyzed in the context of bond interest rates and singular diffusion processes~\cite{feller_two_1951, cox_theory_1985}.
+This scaling reflects our assumption on the stochastic processes underlying population growth and decline; specifically, the square root scaling arises when growth and decline is a consequence of many independent, random events and the number of such events is proportional to $x_i$, and is commonly used in many stochastic population models~\cite{lande_stochastic_2003}. \RV{We note that this model has been proposed and analytical solutions were obtained previously in the context of singular diffusion processes by Feller~\cite{feller_two_1951}, bond interest rates by Cox and coauthors~\cite{cox_theory_1985}, and in forest ecology (as a birth-death-immigration model) by Azaele et al~\cite{azaele_dynamical_2006}.} \RW{Here, we go beyond these studies by applying a single model across three different systems.
+The SLRM has not to our knowledge been applied individually to employment data or microbiome data, and our application to forest ecology uses populations divided into novel, but ecologically-meaningful categories.}